Tzantza/tzantza/README.md

 - Building a portfolio of data analytics projects with **Python, Pandas, Matplotlib, Seaborn...**
 - Learning about **storytelling with data** and improving my visualizations using **Looker Studio**
-- Applying for **remote data analyst** positions to transition full-time into the tech world
+- Applying for ** data analyst** positions to transition full-time into the tech world

 ---